clinicedc/edc-visit-schedule/README.md

 A `schedule` is effectively a "data collection schedule" where each contained `visit` represents a data collection timepoint.

-A subject is enrolled to a `schedule` by an enrollment model and disenrolled by a disenrollment model.
-In the example below we use models `Enrollment` and `Disenrollment` to do this.
+A subject is enrolled to a `schedule` by the schedule's enrollment model and disenrolled by the schedule's disenrollment model.
+In the example below we use models `Enrollment` and `Disenrollment` to do this for schedule 'schedule1'.

-See the example app for the complete code.
+See the `edc_example.visit_schedules` and `edc_example.models` for additional sample code.

-First, create a file `visit_schedules.py` in the root of your app where the code below will live.
+First, create a file `visit_schedules.py` in the root of your app where the visit schedule code below will live.

-Next, declare lists of `Crfs` and `Requisitions` to be completed during each visit.
+Next, declare lists of data `Crfs` and laboratory `Requisitions` to be completed during each visit.
 For simplicity, we assume that every visit has the same data collection requirement (not usually the case).

     from example.models import SubjectVisit, Enrollment, Disenrollment, SubjectDeathReport, SubjectOffstudy